shubham1112-03/Decentralized-Password-Manager/UML_Diagram_Descriptions.md

 ### 2. Use Case Diagram

-The Use Case Diagram models the interactions between the primary actor (the User) and the CipherSafe system.
+**Explanation:** The Use Case Diagram models the high-level interactions between an actor (the "User") and the system.
+It describes *what* the system does from the user's perspective, without getting into the implementation details.

 - **Actor:** User